railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_delivery_date.rst

 * Delivery Lead Time :

   This is the time your supplier needs to deliver the goods.
-This delay can be define in the product form in the :guilabel:`Suppliers` tab.
+This delay can be defined in the product form in the :guilabel:`Suppliers` tab.

 For example, if we have to deliver some products to a customer in a month (in 30 days).
 You promise to deliver